 Quest 2 courses fulfilll three credits of General Education requirement in the Biological Sciences, the Physical Sciences, or the Social and Behavioral Sciences.
 They engage students in thought-provoking General Education coursework that builds on and expands their Quest 1 experience in the arts and humanities.
 Where Quest 1 courses ask what it means, Quest 2 courses asks what we can do.
 Rather than offer introductory and survey courses to specific fields, Quest 2 courses invite students to encounter important real-world issues that cut across disciplines.

 Quest 2 courses should introduce scientific methods and discourse for students to become familiar with the ways that data, methods, and tools from diverse fields can be brought to bear on pressing questions facing human societies and/or the planet today.
-What are the unintended consequences of technological progress, climate change, structural racism, etc.?
 How do the various social and/or biophysical sciences substantively contribute to life on our planet?
 How do these disciplines converge towards improving the human condition?

 To approach these questions, Quest 2 courses foreground active learning opportunities and help students develop concrete skills in communication and critical thinking.
 Students are expected to create arguments, draw on evidence, and articulate ideas according to the norms of the fields of study covered in the course, and they are assessed accordingly.